Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

-In the following, we investigate how the transport dependency $\td(\gamma * \kappa)$ is related to the (noise-free) value $\td(\gamma)$.
-As preparation, we take a look at the effect of convolutions on optimal transport costs if the base cost is translation invariant.
+The following theorem provides insights into how the transport dependency of $\gamma * \kappa$ is related to the value $\td(\gamma)$ for translation invariant costs.
 We work in Polish vector spaces, by which we mean topological vector spaces that are Polish; examples include separable Banach spaces.
-A proof of the following statement is provided in Appendix~\ref{app:proofs}.